harveytriana/TspApproach/README.md

 > With Intel oneApi© and Visual Studio (for now 2019) we can develop Fortran programs with a professional IDE.

 (1) By virtue of excellent collaboration, applying advanced optimization techniques in C#, the result of this can be improved.
 However, the application of these techniques is heterodox to normal coding in C#.
+The result in the table corresponds to long*, for int* the time is around 12.2 s.
 Read the README document in the corresponding folder for more information.
 Thanks Tedd; https://github.com/tedd.

-(2) Standard coding in C#
+(2) Standard coding in C# (int64).

 (3) About Python, an executable was created from the Script using Pyinstaller, however the performance is still far from the others.
 I would like a Python expert to review the code or other compilation tool, it may be possible to write better code and improve the results.